 Garrett and Allegany Counties, MD

-CTC is currently engaged in advising the rural counties of western Maryland regarding strategic plans for expanding broadband for economic development and education purposes.
-Central to that effort is our ongoing assessment of existing and potential program support and funding programs that can serve to support the counties in their efforts to expand broadband availability and use.
-We are evaluating a wide range of opportunities, from the newly created Connect America Fund (under the USF reform work underway at the FCC) to the E-Rate program (which has the potential to expand broadband use to schools and libraries in a competitive manner if undertaken correctly) to a range of loan and grant programs administered by the U.S. Department of Agriculture.
+CTC advised the rural counties of western Maryland regarding strategic plans for expanding broadband for economic development and education purposes.
+Central to that effort was our ongoing assessment of existing and potential program support and funding programs that can serve to support the counties in their efforts to expand broadband availability and use.
+We evaluated a wide range of opportunities, from the newly created Connect America Fund (under the USF reform work underway at the FCC) to the E-Rate program (which has the potential to expand broadband use to schools and libraries in a competitive manner if undertaken correctly) to a range of loan and grant programs administered by the U.S. Department of Agriculture.

 Hoopa Valley Tribe, CA